What can be done about nausea and vomiting?

 What is normal weight gain in pregnancy?

 During pregnancy, you should gain no more than 10-12 kg (about 350 g per week).
 Check your weight regularly.
 As a rule, weight gain starts around week 20.
-Eat regularly, without overeating and reduce your consumption of salt, sweets and spicy foods, which will help you limit your fluid intake.
+Eat regularly, without overeating and reduce your consumption of salt, sweets and spicy foods, that help limit your fluid intake.
 Add protein food to your diet (veal, chicken, fish, lentils) not fatty food.

 I am pregnant and have a profuse discharge.
 Is this normal?